magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### How it works

 Once the `CreateUser` method is invoked, CSP begins the process of generating a user profile.
-Here's a step-by-step account of the steps it takes to create a new user:
+Here's the steps it takes to create a new user:

 1\. **Construct the CreateUserRequest Object**
    * CSP begins by constructing the `CreateUserRequest` object.
 This object will hold all the necessary information for the new user.